 The Best Basic Home Toolkit

-After spending 70 hours researching almost 50 home toolkits, talking to experts about the basic essentials of any toolbox, and testing eight sets on a range of household tasks, we found that Home Depot’s HDX 76-Piece Homeowner’s Tool Set ($20) is the best basic toolkit for most homes, apartments, or dorm rooms if you’re not putting together your own kit.
+After spending 75 hours researching almost 50 home toolkits, talking to experts about the basic essentials of any toolbox, and testing nine sets on a range of household tasks, we found that Home Depot’s HDX 76-Piece Homeowner’s Tool Set is the best basic toolkit for most homes, apartments, or dorm rooms if you’re not putting together your own kit.
 No preassembled toolkit will offer much more than entry-level tools, and the tools will not last forever—but if you’re looking for something simple and straightforward, this is the guide for you.
-This kit was our pick last year, and after a new round of comparing and testing the options, we concluded that it still offers the best value—a useful mix of decent tools at a great price.
+This kit has been our pick for the past two years, and after a new round of comparing and testing the options, we concluded that it still offers the best value—a useful mix of decent tools at a great price.

 You can find plenty of kits that offer a lesser selection of tools and cost twice as much—and you can also find some that cost a bit less but fail to match this set’s overall quality.
-The HDX set was among the lowest-priced products we tested, and for $20, it’s a steal.
+The HDX set was among the lowest-priced products we tested, and for about $20 at the moment, it’s a steal.
 This kit wouldn’t last long on a construction site, but for simple home upgrades and repairs, you could keep it around for years.

 With any of these products, though, keep in mind that the tools are entry-level.
 They’re certainly better than nothing, but they aren’t designed for consistent, long-term use.
 These kits are for people who use tools because they need to, not because they want to.
 If you tend to go out of your way to look for projects to work on, you would be much happier purchasing individual higher-quality tools, which have better features and can withstand the abuses of constant activity.